The Ultimate Beginner’s Guide to Scrum

 You can use sticky notes and a whiteboard here, or a tool like Creately which allows everyone, including external stakeholders, to collaborate in real-time and also keep things backed up in the cloud.

-Once you create the Sprint Backlog in Creately, you can invite the development team to collaborate on expanding it.
+• Creating the sprint backlog: This shows which product backlog items you are working on during the current Sprint.
+This is similar to the product backlog itself.
+Once you create the Sprint Backlog in Creately, invite the development team to collaborate on expanding it.
 Any changes anyone makes will be reflected immediately on the canvas, and you can use comments and discussion threads to share feedback.

-Sprint Backlog Template (Click on the template to edit it online)
+Retrospective Template (Click on the template to edit it online)

 Ready to Start Your First Scrum Project?